 If you love winter skiing and snowboarding, New Zealand is perfect for you.
 The famous winter skiing resorts include the Treble Cone Ski Area which is highly rated and one of the largest ski and snowboarding resorts in New Zealand.
 You can receive private lessons and improve your skills as well.

 Other notable resorts include CARDRONA, the Remarkables and Mount Hutt on South Island, and on North Island there is Whakapapa and Turoa which has the longest vertical drop in Australasia.

 Why not have a full day of skiing with your family and friends while in New Zealand and experience the different ski resorts that New Zealand has to offer!

-It has taken the force of the river more than 12,000 years to carve out this incredible magical place.
+It has taken the force of the river more than 12,000 years to carve out this incredibly magical place.
 The Glowworm Caves, which are located on the western shore of Lake Te Anau make a great visit for all ages and abilities.

 Begin with a scenic boat cruise across the lake, before heading into the caves where you will be greeted with whirlpools, sculpted limestone and roaring subterranean waterfalls.
 Venture a little further into the caves and you will see the most incredible sight overhead of thousands of glittering glow-worms.